AlbinAimleap/cookiecutter-tlsclient/README.md

-# Cookiecutter AIOHTTP
+# Cookiecutter TLSCLIENT

-A Cookiecutter template for creating AIOHTTP applications with best practices.
+A Cookiecutter template for creating tls_client applications with best practices.

 ## Usage